BBBase-EHeresy-PPPub/PPPub/docs/scenarios/matched_play_guide.md

 ## SCENARIO 14 — RETRIEVAL

-*Both forces have claimed something of value from their enemy, and both will fight to reclaim what is rightfully theirs.*

 **SCENARIO OUTLINE**

 Reclaim what was stolen by the enemy and escape the battlefield with it.